Skip to main content

 • Follow up with questions - AI can drill deeper into results

 Pro tip: The AI can combine multiple tools in one request.
-Try asking complex questions like "Find all pending todos from client meetings this month and organize them by priority" to see the power of MCP integration.
+Try asking complex questions like "Find all pending todos from client meetings this month and organize them by priority" or "Create a new topic for our product launches and list all sessions that should go in it" to see the power of MCP integration.

 Need Help?